riffcc/freepress/README.md

 ## What is FreePress?
 FreePress is a decentralised plugin marketplace system for WordPress, built using something called Defederation (which we use Orbiter to achieve).
 Or, we hope, it will be.

+It will allow community members to cooperatively build up a free but high quality alternative to WordPress.org's plugin marketplace, without having to converge on just one "winner" - anyone can run this.

 (We still need to build it!)

 ## What this is so far